Gaktines/se_project_react/README.md

+WTWR - What To Wear

 This is an application using React to tell you what to wear depending on where you are located and the temperature where you aree at.
+This was my first time using React to build an app so it was a learning experience for me but it was fun.

 The link to the backend for this project is here: https://github.com/Gaktines/se_project_express.git  The domain for this is https://www.wtwr.ix.tc

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).